jlbjulio/Heart-ASCII/README.md

 ---

-> **Note**: This project is written in Spanish and is designed to be simple and easy to understand.
+> **Note**: This project was originally developed in Spanish.
+The README is written in English for documentation and sharing purposes.